pmarguinaud/workingweek2025/README.md

 ## Platforms

-This is supposed to work on ECMWF clusters and Leonardo.
+The following is supposed to work on ECMWF clusters and Leonardo.

 ## Pre-requisistes